mhpob/FaaSr_workshop/README.md

 Open the file named "faasr_env" in a editor.
 You need to paste your GitHub token here: replace the string REPLACE_WITH_YOUR_GITHUB_TOKEN with your GitHub PAT, and save this file.

 This secrets file stores all the credentials we will use for this FaaSr workflow.
-You will notice that this file has some pre-populated credentials (secret key, access key) to access the Minio "play" bucket.
+You will notice that this file has some pre-populated credentials (secret key, access key) to access the Minio bucket.

 ## Configure the FaaSr JSON workflow

-Head over to files tab and open the `neon_workflow.json` file.
+Head over to the files tab and open the `neon_workflow.json` file.
 This file stores the workflow configuration.
-Replace "YOUR_GITHUB_USERNAME" with your github username in the "UserName" property of the "ComputeServers" section.
+Replace YOUR_GITHUB_USERNAME with your github username in the "UserName" property of the "ComputeServers" section.
 A workflow has already been configured for you, shown in the image attached below.
 For additional information, please refer to [this schema](https://github.com/FaaSr/FaaSr-package/blob/main/schema/FaaSr.schema.json).

 ![image](https://github.com/user-attachments/assets/da1f0143-9387-431c-b466-818ddd943d67)